 - Led by two trained leaders, one visit from guest PT/OT/RN professional

-Join our email list if you would like to receive information about upcoming Leader trainings.
+Join our email list if you would like to receive information about upcoming Coach trainings.

 Resources for Leaders

 Resources for planning and leading your Matter of Balance workshop.